 Since 2002 we have worked to protect early-spring breeding amphibians like the wood frog, spotted salamander, jefferson salamander, and spring peeper during their annual migrations, which often lead them across perilous roadways.

 We help manage the state's population of Bald eagles.
-In 2012, there were 135 pairs of nesting Bald eagles in New Jersey.
+In 2013, there were 148 pairs of bald eagles monitored in New Jersey.

 Read about our work to help protect New Jersey's bat population.

 Conserve Wildlife Foundation of NJ tirelessly works to monitor and protect beach nesting birds in New Jersey.

 Conserve Wildlife Foundation is assessing historic bog turtle sites for future habitat restoration projects.

 The object of this program is to assess the distribution, abundance, and health of New Jersey's amphibians.
 We assist by recruiting volunteers to participate in the statewide survey.

 Conserve Wildlife Foundation of NJ is working with the New Jersey Endangered and Nongame Species Program to survey for freshwater invertebrates across the state and evaluate their conservation status.

 Conserve Wildlife Foundation has partnered with several other organizations to protect, create, and manage grasslands in New Jersey.